bretmullinix/openshift-idm-cluster-on-aws/part4-aws-ec2-instances/readme.md

     ```
+    The output includes the ssh
+    command needed to log into the ec2 instances.

+1. The facts file will be created regardless of the existence of EC2 instances.
-1. The facts file contains all the output from creating the ec2 instances:
+   The file contains all the AWS facts about the ec2 instances:

   ```json
   {